 2) Nationally competitive scholarships and fellowships are more than academic merit alone.
 While grades are important, scholarship programs expect students to be engaged in things beyond their classrooms, including leadership opportunities, significant community engagement and service, undergraduate research, and experience at the national and international levels.

 3) Encourage students to recognize the importance of connecting with their faculty, advisors, and peers.
 Students rely on these connections to help them get involved in opportunities on campus and beyond that make sense for what they hope to do in the future.
-Support these efforts by recommending students to your own colleagues, mentoring them through undergraduate research experiences, helping them to identify meaningful service learning opportunities, and so forth;
+Support these efforts by recommending students to your own colleagues, mentoring them through undergraduate research experiences, helping them to identify meaningful service learning opportunities, etc.

 4) Help students develop strong written materials for their applications.
 These may include personal statements, research proposals, project purpose statements, and even written samples.